Due: Mon Jan 14 11:59 pm

 home/bob.
 The file

-Manually cross-comparing the users.list to the directory contents could work, but would be tedious.
-Instead what unix commands can you use to help?
+users.list to the directory contents would be time-consuming.
+Instead, what Unix commands can you use to help?
+Check out the Resources page for some ideas.
 Hint: If you need to create a temporary file, you won't be able to create it inside

-Now that you know the intruder's username, you will examine the files in intruder's home directory to learn what they were up to.
-Though the intruder tried to delete all the home directory files as part of covering their tracks, you can see that these supposedly empty directories are still taking up space.
+Now that you know the intruder's username, you can examine the files in intruder's home directory to learn what they were up to.
+Though the intruder tried to delete all the home directory files as part of covering their tracks, you can see that this supposedly empty directory is still taking up space.
 Perhaps something interesting was overlooked?

 Take a closer look to find out what files have been left behind.
 Open each of the files in the intruder's home directory to see their contents.